raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     c-->Empty2
 </div>

-Or if we consider them the same graph, since there is only one `Empty`?
+Or if we consider them the same digraph, since there is only one `Empty`?

 <div class="mermaid">
-  graph LR
+  digraph LR
     b["1"]
     c["2"]
     d["3"]